 We've documented 1 accessibility feature for Audio in Heave Ho which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.

 Similar Games With More Accessibility Features for Audio

 If you want to play Heave Ho, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Heave Ho has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Heave Ho which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.